zzag/kwin-effects-cube/README.md

 - `Left` and `Right` arrow keys - rotate the cube left or right, respectively
 - `Enter`/`Space`/`Return` - switch to the currently viewed desktop

+Mouse navigation:

+- LMB click - switch to the currently viewed desktop
+- Press LMB and drag - rotate the cube
+- Wheel up and down - move the cube farther or closer, respectively

 ## Installation